 Who Should Use Ballistic Stretching

-Cheerleaders, gymnasts, ballet dancers, and martial artists often use ballistic stretching to gain extreme flexibility in some of their limbs.
+Cheerleaders, gymnasts, ballet dancers, and martial artists often use ballistic stretches to gain extreme flexibility in some of their limbs.
 You’ve seen cheerleading and gymnastic toe touches, and I’m sure you’ve seen martial artists who can kick over, and sometimes behind, their own head.

 Ballistic stretching routines can be used to reach this extreme level of flexibility, but so can PNF stretching, which is far safer.